-Companies and individuals are advancing innovative ideas for more sustainable products.
+Businesses and individuals are advancing innovative ideas with potential for mainstream Green ICT.
 These range from products and services available today to futuristic concepts for tomorrow.
-A 3-D printer made out of of African e-waste is the latest - watch the video.
+The latest is modular electronics for devices and IoT.

 This is solar-powered base station on top of a mountain in Lapland (Finland).

-Remote ICT infrastructures are embracing renewable energy for everything from earthquake mitigation in Japan to CO2e reduction in India to military microgrids in Afghanistan.
+Remote ICT infrastructures are embracing renewable energy for everything from earthquake mitigation in Japan.
+CO2e reduction in India to .
 Fuel/power costs appear to have gone down since 2009 for off-grid mobile operations, but are still significant.
-Asia leads world in renewable base stations and in growth potential.
+Asia leads world in current renewable base stations and in growth potential.
 One operator - Indus Towers - now has 20,000 zero-diesel sites.

 Electronic media infrastructures and gear are important components of global ICT as movies, television, music, and books all go digital.
 This post offers a global sampling of sustainability in e-media.
 A green production app is our latest find.